A complete guide to Freshdesk OAuth in 2026

 Freshdesk OAuth provides a more secure way to connect your support mailboxes by allowing Freshdesk to access emails without storing your actual password.
 It uses secure tokens, which are temporary and have limited permissions, enhancing overall security for email communication.

-When direct Freshdesk OAuth isn't an option for API integration, platforms like eesel AI offer a secure alternative.
-They manage the API key authentication within a protected, encrypted environment, handling the security and maintenance so you don't have to.
+When you're looking for a streamlined integration, platforms like eesel AI offer a secure way to connect.
+They manage the API key authentication within a protected, encrypted environment, handling the security and maintenance so your team can focus on supporting customers.